Skip to content

 • Components: Components are the building blocks: they come in Versions that correspond to the versions of the tool that they wrap or versions of the Component code.
 Read about ODTP Components

-• Executions: they can be combined into Workflows that are acyclic graphs (currently graphs have to be linear).
-These workflows are run as Executions.
-In an Executios each Component becomes a Step
+• Workflows: Components can be combined into Workflows that are acyclic graphs (currently graphs have to be linear).
+Read about ODTP Workflows

 ---